Mentors

 “You didn’t tell me.”

 Frenchy picked up a notebook and opened it.
 “The fags diary.”
 He flipped through the pages and stopped at one of interest.
-“Listen to this, it starts ‘Dougie and I are planning a big night out, and after that, we’…”
+“Listen to this… ‘Doggie and I…’

 “Stop it, Frenchy - please.”

 “You want it, Jay?
 Okay, each to his own I guess.”
-Frenchy waved a knuckly finger in the air.
-“But I don’t never want to know why you want it.
-Okay?”
 He tossed the diary back into the pile of bills and jewelry and what looked like bank certificates strewn between them.
 “Take it.”

 Jay reached for Franklin’s diary.

 “Just the book, you little shit.”
 Monk slammed Jays wrist down on the table.
-“You can have this collection of fairy tales, but nothing else,” Monk said.
-“I have no use for it.”
+“You can have this collection of fairy tales – leave the rest for me.”
+Monk said.
+“I have no need for useless literature.”

 Jay took one last look around the room where he had spent so much time over the last two years.
 He had learned the tricks of a dirty trade here, and beyond the door he had scrounged, lied to, and cheated people that had simply smiled in his direction.
 Dreams that once lived and thrived in him like best friends had been destroyed in this room - Jay Smith had betrayed them all in this rancid shelter of thugs.